7 Historical Horror Books Like Mexican Gothic

 4. A Picture of Dorian Gray

-The imagery in this book is beautiful at the very beginning of the story.
+The imagery in this book is beautiful at the beginning of the story.
 There’s the scene where they’re in a garden, and it’s describing the way the garden looks, and it was so enchanting to read.
-This is a very famous, gothic lit book after Mexican Gothic.
+This is a very famous, gothic-lit book after Mexican Gothic.
 There are always heaps of references to Dorian Gray everywhere.

-The plot is, there’s a beautiful young man named Dorian, and he’s very much in love with himself.
-Also, he’s in love with how innocent and pretty he is.
+The plot involves a beautiful young man named Dorian who is very much in love with himself, as well as with how innocent and pretty he is.
 His friend Basil paints a picture of him.
-Once he sees this picture painted of him, he realizes how lovely he looks in the picture.
-Then he gets ticked off because he realizes that he will never be as beautiful as the day this painting was painted.
+When Dorian sees the picture, he realizes how lovely he looks.
+He then gets ticked off because he realizes that he will never be as beautiful as he was on the day the painting was made.

-From this point on, he will get older and older and more ugly.
-The painting will always stay perfect and lovely by some strange twist of fate like God hears him.
+From then on, he will get older and older and more ugly.
+The painting will always stay perfect and lovely by some strange twist of fate as God hears him.
 Dorian stops aging.
 The painting instead starts aging for him.
 Essentially, he will go the rest of his life without ever aging.
 I think he was in his 20s when the painting was painted.
 There’s a lot of witty dialogue in this book as well.

 The Picture of Dorian Gray